jamesbriggs/actions_perl/README.md

 ## PoC Results

-The motivation for this PoC was to evaluate basic functionality for a multi-language REST API SDK repo.
+The motivation for this PoC was to evaluate basic functionality for linting and/or testing a multi-language REST API SDK repo after each commit (push.)

 The positive results are that: